-Thus, the estimated figure for all avian fatalities is 1292 birds (all species) from interactions with the one wind farm and four solar farms within 35-km.
-About 173 of these are expected to be raptors as victims of wind energy facilities.
+The estimated figure for all avian fatalities is 1292 birds (all species) from interactions with the one wind and four solar farms within 30-km.
+If ~36% of those killed by the wind farm are raptors (Perold et al. 2017), then we expect about 173 raptor fatalities of which approximately 29 (17%) may be threatened Red Data raptors per year.
 This does not include species that may be displaced from these developments and excludes fatalities due to power line collisions.

-These are medium-high totals and suggest cumulative totals must be ranked a medium-high and significant.
-With CRM-based mitigations (at the Hugo and Khoe WEFs) it is likely that these totals will be lower.
+These are high totals and suggest cumulative totals must be ranked a High and significant.
+With CRM- based mitigations (at the Hugo WEF) it is likely that these totals will be lower.

 We populated the Cumulative Impacts table with avian fatality rates from published studies.
-Data were sourced from post-construction wind energy facility avian assessments, summarised by Birdlife South Africa, from 1-2 years' post-construction monitoring (Perold et al. 2020).
+Data were sourced from post-construction wind farm avian assessments, summarised by Birdlife South Africa, from 1-2 years' post-construction monitoring (Perold et al. 2020).

 Table 12.
-A quantification of Cumulative Impacts to the main, collision-prone species likely to be impacted by the Operational Phase of wind energy facilitys within 35-km of the HUGO WEF.
+A quantification of Cumulative Impacts to the main, collision-prone species likely to be impacted by the Operational Phase of Wind Energy Facility within 30-km of the KHOE WEF.

 Nature: Generally negative for birds due to direct fatalities due to collisions with spinning blades.
 Some species will also avoid the increased disturbance or move away as a result of habitat fragmentation or habitat destruction on site.

-Overall impact of the proposed project considered in isolation Cumulative impact of the project other projects in the area
+Overall impact of the proposed project considered in isolation Cumulative impact of the project and other projects in the area

-Extent 1 (small) 2 (regional)
+Extent 1 (small)

 Duration 4 (short-term) 4 (Short-term)

 Magnitude 7 (Moderate) 8 (Moderate)

 Probability 3 (Probable) 3 (Probable)

 Significance 36 Medium 42 Medium-high

-Status (positive or negative) Negative Negative Reversibility High Low Irreplaceable loss of resources?
+Status (positive or negative) Negative Negative

+Reversibility High Low

+Irreplaceable loss of resources?
 Possibly, yes Possibly, yes Can impacts be mitigated?
 Yes Yes

-Confidence in findings: Medium (due to lack of on-site fatality data from the other wind energy facility).
+Confidence in findings: Medium (due to lack of on-site fatality data from the other wind farm).